Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data

 \textbf{MPx.} MPx is collected from MedPix website~\footnote{\url{https://medpix.nlm.nih.gov/}} and organized by cases.
 Each case contains multiple radiologic scans, along with general clinical findings, discussions, and diagnostic results.
 In addition, MPx also provides annotations on the scan-level, including information such as image modality, shooting plane, and captions for each scan.
 Thus we separate it into MPx-Single and MPx-Multi, containing annotations on case-level and scan-level respectively.

-\subsection{Radiology Multimodal Dataset (RadMD)}
+\subsubsection{Radiology Multimodal Dataset (RadMD)}

-For domain-specific finetuning, we filter out the non-radiology images from MedMD, and construct a clean subset, named {\bf Rad}iology {\bf M}ultimodal {\bf D}ataset~(RadMD), dedicating to supervised visual instruction-tuning.
-It contains a total of \textbf{3M} images, spanning various data formats, modalitieis, and tasks, as shown in Fig.~\ref{fig:data_ana}.
+For domain-specific finetuning, we filter out the non-radiology images from MedMD, and construct a clean subset, named {\bf Rad}iology {\bf M}ultimodal {\bf D}ataset~(\textbf{RadMD}), dedicating to supervised visual instruction-tuning.
+It contains a total of \textbf{3M} images, spanning various data formats, modalities, and tasks, featuring over {\bf 5000} diseases, as shown in Fig.~\ref{fig:data_ana}.